h4rrye/3D_genome_organization/README.md

 # 3D Genome Organization
 <hr>
-quantification of various 3D sturctural properties of chromsomes to be used in a downstream process.
+Quantification of various 3D sturctural properties of chromsomes to be used in a downstream process.
+<br> <br>
 Details, code and data to be posted soon.
 STAY TUNED!!!